faruqem/p4/readme.md

 ###Conventions
 * Report, glossary, rating, revision and comment resource has their own controllers for all four CRUD operations in addition to page, layouts and other authentication controllers.
-* For report there are two controllers - one (ReportController) for users mainly to view and one (ReportDevController) for developers to do all four CRUD operations.
-So the convention showed in the class followed accordingly for controllers, views, controller functions and routes in addition to database tables, column names, seeders and models.
-In case of some non-resource objects I used names that makes sense and meaningful.
+* For report there are two controllers - one (ReportController) for users mainly to view reports, and one (ReportDevController) for developers to do all four CRUD operations.
+So I followed the convention showed in the class where they make sense for controllers, views, controller functions and routes in addition to database tables, column names, seeders and models.
+In case of some non-resource objects I used names that represent the action and are meaningful.